Ben Cook wins low club professional at PGA Championship

 Next up for him: U.S. Open sectional qualifying, most likely in Columbus, Ohio.

 “It was so cool,” he said of his week at Kiawah, which marked his third PGA Championship start but his first made cut.
-“Having as many people as we did at every hole, the crowds are great, a lot of cheers even if you hit a bad shot to keep the momentum going, it was really fun.”Cook's friends and family celebrate his finish at the PGA Championship.
+“Having as many people as we did at every hole, the crowds are great, a lot of cheers even if you hit a bad shot to keep the momentum going, it was really fun.”A group photo of the friends and family following Ben Cook in his final round.
 (Keyur Khamar/PGA TOUR)

 -